NearbyShops/Nearby-Shops-Android-app/README.md

 Deprecation Notice
 =========================

 Thank you for your support ...
-We are deprecating this project to make way for another good project.
-If you still love this project ... please check our website for more options !
+This project is now deprecated.
+Please check our website for better options !

 Nearby Shops